 Opening Times: Mon – Sun 12pm – 2am

 Free live music on a weekly basis!?
 Yes please!
 The Brutopia is a craft beer drinkers dream venue where every day has a different musical performance and the beer stays cold and delicious.
 The beginning of the week has quieter and more intimate performances and by the weeknd, full bands rock out until the early morning.
 The three-level microbrewery is most known for their seasonal beers and awesome bar eats.

 If you are musically inclined or just so happen to get the courage to play after day drinking, then head to Le Depanneur Cafe for your chance to shine.
 The unique daytime cafe offers microphones and a piano to anyone who wants to perform.
 Although they don’t serve alcohol, it’s a buzzin’ brunch spot serving up fine grilled cheeses.
 Sign up online or in person for the daily set list and take to the stage.
 This could be your chance at stardom… or complete embarrassment.

 Opening Times: Sun – Weds 2pm – 3am.
 Thurs – Sat 12pm – 3am

 Location: 206 Rue Bernard O, Montréal

 Opening Times: Sun 10am – 4pm; Mon – Fri 7am – 6pm; Sat 9am – 6pm

 Feature image credit: Henry MacDonald/ Visit MontréalLast updated on Oct 9, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Montreal using the map below!